bertreb/pimatic-gbridge/README.md

       pimatic_device_id:    "the ID of the pimatic device"
       pimatic_subdevice_id: "the ID of a pimatic subdevice, only needed for a button id"
       auxiliary:            "adapter specific field to add functionality to the bridge"
+      auxiliary2:            "2nd adapter specific field to add functionality to the bridge"
       twofa:                 "Two-step confirmation.
 Google Assistant will ask for confirmation" ["none", "ack"] default: "none" }